playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 This page highlights the new features of Play 2.6.
 If you want to learn about the changes you need to make when you migrate to Play 2.6, check out the [[Play 2.6 Migration Guide|Migration26]].

+## Akka HTTP Server Backend

+Play now uses the [Akka-HTTP](http://doc.akka.io/docs/akka-http/current/scala.html) server engine as the default backend.
+More detail about Play's integration with Akka-HTTP can be found [[on the Akka HTTP Server page|AkkaHttpServer]].
+There is an additional page on [[configuring Akka HTTP|SettingsAkkaHttp]].

+The Netty backend is still available, and has been upgraded to use Netty 4.1.
+You can explicitly configure your project to use Netty [[on the NettyServer page|NettyServer]].

 ## Request attributes

 Requests in Play 2.6 now contain *attributes*.
 Attributes allow you to store extra information inside request objects.
 For example, you can write a filter that sets an attribute in the request and then access the attribute value later from within your actions.